-For the overlay role tasks, ensure you are in your VSCode Terminal and open the main.yml file found in roles/manage_overlay/tasks/ using the VSCode code keyword as before.
+For the deploy role tasks, ensure you are in your VSCode Terminal and open the main.yml file found in roles/deploy/tasks/ using the VSCode code keyword as before.

 code-server -r ~/workspace/ndfclab/ansible/roles/deploy/tasks/main.yml